-Aloo Gobi (the name simply means “potatoes and cauliflower”) is a quintessentially Indian dish — simple in its preparation and ingredients, but remarkably complex in its flavors, and ability to complement just about any other dish.
-This version demonstrates how one can use the Bengali spice mixture, panch phoron, to quickly create a vibrant, bright-but-warm, complicated dish in very little time.
+Aloo gobi (the name simply means “potatoes and cauliflower”) is a quintessentially Indian dish — simple in its preparation and ingredients, but remarkably complex in its flavors, and ability to complement just about any other dish.
+Mine uses the Bengali spice mixture, panch phoron, to quickly create a vibrant, bright-but-warm, complicated dish in very little time.

 - 1 cauliflower cleaned, cut into small florets